bregman-arie/system-design-notebook/README.md

 In other words, the most common use can of a DNS would be a address translation.
 It can be from a hostname to IP address and vice versa - from an IP address to a hostname.
 In addition, a DNS can be used for load balancing, using the round robin technique.

+### Distributed Systems

+#### Fallacies of distributed systems

+There are some challenges that we have to deal with when designing and managing distributed/high-scale systems, but not so much with non-distributed systems:

+* Network Reliability: when you run a system on a single host, networking isn't as problem as when you need to to manage dozen or hundreds (and more) nodes
+* Zero Latency: running on a single host, latency is not an issue, but when managing multiple hosts, how to keep latency as close as possible to zero?
+* Bandwidth: same a latency, when running on a single host, bandwidth is infinite, but when the system is distributed you have to move data between the server so bandwidth becomes a challenge
+* Constantly changing Topology: In distributed system, hosts and different components may go down or up meaning, the topology is constantly changing while a single host is a constant
+* Security: keeping one host secured is much more simple than securing a distributed system where not only all components should be secured but also the communication between the different hosts and components
+* Size of the team: managing one host requires less administrators than managing a distributed system with hundreds, thousands or even more hosts and components

+### Clock Drift

+[Wikipedia](https://en.wikipedia.org/wiki/Clock_drift): "Clock drift refers to several related phenomena where a clock does not run at exactly the same rate as a reference clock.
+That is, after some time the clock "drifts apart" or gradually desynchronizes from the other clock"

+Synchronizing clock is a challenge in distributed systems because each system has its own clock and once the system's clock drifts, this might affect the system as a whole and lead to unintended behaviours.

 ### CDN